robert-joscelyne/Creek-and-Continent/README.md

 - All items have a SellIn value which denotes the number of days we have to sell the item before the fashion trend changes
 - All items have a Price value which denotes how valuable the item is
-- At the end of each day our system lowers both values for every item
+- At the end of each day our system lowers both values for every item by 1

 Pretty simple, right?
 Well this is where it gets interesting:

-- Once the sell by date has passed, Price degrades twice as fast
+- Once the sell by date has passed, Price price reduces twice as fast
 - The Price of an item is never negative
 - "Japanese Denim" actually increases in Price the older it gets
 - The Price of an item is never more than 50